mrglaster/hl-mcp/README.md

 HL-MCP is a specialized MCP (Model Context Protocol) server designed to supercharge your development workflow for AMX Mod X and GoldSrc (Half-Life 1 engine) plugins and mods.
 Seamlessly integrating with AI-powered IDEs like Cline or Cursor, HL-MCP taps into a curated knowledge base powered by Milvus Lite—a lightweight vector database—to deliver precise, context-aware assistance tailored specifically to the GoldSrc ecosystem.

-Whether you're writing native AMX Mod X scripts, debugging legacy code, or navigating obscure engine quirks, HL-MCP provides instant access to relevant documentation, community best practices, function signatures, and common patterns—retrieved intelligently based on your current code context.
-No more digging through outdated forums or fragmented wikis: HL-MCP brings the collective wisdom of the GoldSrc modding community right to your fingertips.

-Simply connect HL-MCP as an MCP server in your favorite AI-native editor, and start coding with a knowledgeable co-pilot who speaks fluent AMX Mod X.

 ---

 ### Pipeline